 Audit students pay a reduced fee to simply sit in on lectures.
-Audit students do not receive a Unit Guide and are not required to complete reading or assesment tasks.
+Audit students do not receive a Unit Guide and are not required to complete reading or assessment tasks.

 Non Award students pay the tuition fee for the level they wish to study at.
 They receive a Unit Guide and are expected to complete all the requirements of the unit.
 They do not graduate from a course of study.

-Cross Institutional students are enrolled in one higher education provider but complete some pre-approved units at another institution.
+Cross Institutional students are enrolled in one institute of higher education but complete some pre-approved units at another institution.